 The conclusion of the EIA led into the development of an Environmental and Social Management Plan (ESMP).
 The ESMP consists of a program of measures and actions to manage project-related environmental, social and health risks and impacts on the Afungi peninsula and wider host environment, specifically during the construction phase of the project.
 The ESMP also outlines practical and measurable ways in which to enhance positive impacts and opportunities associated with project development.
 Collectively, the ESMP articulates the project’s approach to environmental and social performance management.

 The ESMP is being developed in line with Mozambican regulatory requirements as well as industry best practice performance expectations, standards and guidelines.
 Some of the relevant industry best practice performance expectations, standards and guidelines includes the International Finance Corporation (IFC) Environmental and Social Performance Standards (2012), Equator Principles (2013), UN Guiding Principles on Business and Human Rights (2011) and the global oil and natural gas industry association for environmental and social issues, IPIECA, industry guidelines.

-The project recognizes biodiversity as one of the pillars of sustainable development and is committed to design, construct and operate the project in a sustainable manner that values the health, socio-economic and environmental contributions of biodiversity, thereby contributing to the maintenance of diverse ecosystems services within the region.
-The project will also promote biodiversity conservation within the areas directly and indirectly impacted by its activities.
+The Project recognizes biodiversity as one of the pillars of sustainable development and is committed to design, construct and operate the project in a sustainable manner that values the health, socio-economic and environmental contributions of biodiversity, thereby contributing to the maintenance of diverse ecosystem services within the region.